When coronavirus fears crash the wedding party

 Sand Castle, an event venue in Franklin Square, hosts only weddings – an average of about five weekly year-round, owner Nick Boultadakis said.

-Because of the coronavirus pandemic and related laws, he has rescheduled about 20 March and April weddings – mostly to the fall and some weekdays in the summer, he said.
+Because of the coronavirus pandemic and related new restrictions, he has rescheduled about 20 March and April weddings – mostly to the fall and some weekdays in the summer, he said.
 Three were moved to 2021.

 None of his clients has canceled, he said.